voytasic/Observers2/README.md

 Observer & Observable implementation

-originally implemented by Marcin Pietraszek https://samouczekprogramisty.pl
+initially implemented by Marcin Pietraszek https://samouczekprogramisty.pl

-Implementation of Reader changed by me
+Implementation of the Reader class changed by me